 Since qualification in 2001, I have taught classes and workshops to hundreds of people including performers of all kinds.
 For 12 years I was a visiting Tutor at London Contemporary Dance School, and for 9 years at the Polish Institute for Choreotherapy in Poznan.
 Feldenkrais which I first encountered in my training at the Ecole Lecoq in Paris in the early 80s, has slowly become the practical underpinning philosophy for everything that I do.

 I am also musician – a singer mainly, though I also play piano, accordion, recorders and have been known to sit astride the occasional cajon.
 I have sung professionally, semi-professionally and as an amateur with choirs, composers, rock bands and song-makers.
 I have sung on CD recordings and film soundtracks, on Welsh hillsides, deep in caves and at celebrations of dear friends.

-High points in the past few years for me have been singing at the Proms in London in Prokofiev’s Alexander Nevsky Cantata, Mahler 2 and Carmina Burana (amongst many more) as member of the Crouch End Festival Chorus, being one of Elbow’s backing choir Geoff at the Festival Hall in London, premiering To Our Fathers in Distress by Neil Hannon on Radio 3 with Voicelab, touring as an ensemble singer in a piece by Graham Fitkin to accompany Not Until We Are Lost by the aerial performance company, Ockham’s Razor.
-In Edinburgh I joined the chamber ensemble Cadenza, and I’m loving the precision of our working.
-I’m always on the look-out for new singing projects.
+High points in the past few years for me have been singing at the Proms in London in Prokofiev’s Alexander Nevsky Cantata, Mahler 2, Carmina Burana, Spem in Alium, Itaipu (Philip Glass), film scores and backing tracks as member of the Crouch End Festival Chorus; being part of Voicelab Swell under Mary King at the South Bank Centre, singing with Elbow’s backing choir Geoff at the Festival Hall in London; premiering To Our Fathers in Distress by Neil Hannon on Radio 3; touring as an ensemble singer in a piece by Graham Fitkin to accompany Not Until We Are Lost by the aerial performance company, Ockham’s Razor; touring with the Helen Chadwick Group; singing with the Cambridge georgian Ensemble, Chela.

 I write more about myself here